shenghaoyuan/RIOT/doc/doxygen/src/kconfig/kconfig.md

 ### 2. Merging all configuration sources         {#kconfig-steps-merge-configs}
-In this step configuration values are taken from multiple sources and merged into a single `merged.config` configuration file.
+In this step configuration values are taken from multiple sources and merged into a single `out.config` configuration file.
 This file is temporary and is removed on clean.
 If the user needs to save a particular configuration set, a backup has to be saved (this can be done using the menuconfig interface) so it can be loaded later in this step.

-To accomplish merging of multiple input files, the `mergeconfig` script is used.
+To accomplish merging of multiple input files, the `genconfig` script is used.
 Note that **the order matters**: existing configuration values are merged in the order expressed in the input section, where the last value assigned to a parameter has the highest priority.
 If no configuration files are available all default values will be applied.

-`merged.config` is the only configuration input for the `autoconf.h` in the [generation step](#kconfig-steps-header-gen).
+`out.config` is the only configuration input for the `autoconf.h` in the [generation step](#kconfig-steps-header-gen).

+Additionally this step generates a file `out.config.d` which holds the information of all the used Kconfig files in Makefile format.
+This file is included by the build system and allows to re-trigger the generation of `out.conf` whenever a Kconfig file is modified.

 #### Input
 - Optional: